 Solutions: Simplify your presentation of information and create timely reminders to avoid procrastination.

 Understanding behavioral tendencies around decision-making can help you find a suitable solution to meet clients’ needs.
-For more information on how DMI can help you grow your business, visit us online or call (866) 322-3684.
+For more information on how DMI can help you market annuities to grow your business, visit us online or call (866) 322-3684.